Why We Do What We Do: Community Outreach at Powers Landreth, PLLC

 Community Outreach is what we consider a “Best Practice” for a successful, happy and fruitful life in the practice of law.
 Helping others, both in good times and bad, that is our Vocation, our Profession and our Occupation.North Carolina Advocates for Justice NCAJ

-Founding Partner, Bill Powers, is the was the 2016-2017 President of the North Carolina Advocates for Justice.
+Founding Partner, Bill Powers, served the 2016-2017 President of the North Carolina Advocates for Justice.
 Bill has been active in NCAJ serving on the Executive Committee, teaching Continuing Legal Education, hosting CLE as Seminar Chair and as a Board of Governor.

 NCAJ is a non-partisan association of Legal Professionals dedicated to protecting people's rights through community, education, and advocacy – Bill Powers